 Many ARMs fix the rate for a period before it can reprice.
 There may also be limits to how much a rate can adjust.

-Looking at the Genisys Your 1st Mortgage again as an example, you will find that the initial rate is locked in for a period of time that may be longer than you plan to stay in the house.
+Looking at the Genisys first time mortgage program again as an example, you will find that the initial rate is locked in for a period of time that may be longer than you plan to stay in the house.
 That rate is usually lower than what you can get on a 30 year fixed rate loan.
 If you are certain that you will not be staying in your first home for more than the initial fixed rate period, an ARM can be a more affordable option.

 Assumption #3: “You have to get a 30-year fixed rate loan.”